psfoley/openfl/docs/running_the_federation.rst

 On the Collaborators
 ~~~~~~~~~~~~~~~~~~~~

 1. Now run the Docker on the collaborator.
+For example, if the collaborator
-For collaborator **col_1**, run this command:
+label is **col_1**, run this command:

 .. code-block:: console